-In the vast majority of cases, an electric car will be cheaper to maintain than a petrol or diesel car.
-Indeed, a study by Compare the Market found that the annual cost of running an electric vehicle is now £528 cheaper on average than a petrol car.
+In the vast majority of cases, an electric vehicle will be cheaper to run than a petrol or diesel car.
+Even before servicing and maintenance is taken into account, new data from Compare The Market shows the average annual cost of owning an EV – including insurance, tax and charging primarily at home – is around £350 less than for an equivalent petrol car.

-This is partly because an electric car has fewer moving parts, while a conventional car is powered by a complex engine and transmission that requires regular servicing.
-Just consider some of the components an electric car doesn’t have: clutch, fuel pump, drive belt, spark plugs, etc.
+The savings come partly because an electric car has fewer moving parts, while a combustion car is powered by a complex engine and transmission that requires regular servicing.
+Just consider some of the components an electric car doesn’t have: clutch, fuel pump, drive belt, spark plugs and more.

 Less to go wrong means less to maintain – and less impact on your wallet.
 And that’s before you factor in the absence of oil and fuel filters.